 Medicare has a few different ways that you can be covered.
 We’ll discuss how each way will work with dual residency to see which will fit your needs.

-When you’re on Original Medicare, you can visit any healthcare provider nationwide that participates in Medicare.
+When you’re on Original Medicare, you can visit any healthcare provider nationwide participating in Medicare.
 This is about 97% of healthcare providers.
 There’s no worry about finding someone that takes Original Medicare.

-Remember that Medicare does have large holes, and you may want to have coverage that can assist with your out-of-pocket expenses.
+Remember that Medicare has large holes, and you may want coverage to assist with out-of-pocket expenses.

 Medicare Drug coverage is covered in one of two ways.
 A Part D prescription drug plan or a Medicare Advantage plan will include drug coverage in many cases.

-It’s essential to verify that your plan has a nationwide pharmacy network or at the very least has network pharmacies in the areas you reside.
+Verifying that your plan has a nationwide pharmacy network or, at the very least, has network pharmacies in your area is essential.
 This way, you have access to pharmacies to provide your prescriptions.

 Medicare Advantage is another way to get your Medicare benefits.
 Suppose you travel for extended periods or live in two different states.
 In that case, you may want to look at a PPO or PFFS Medicare Advantage plan.